 LENGTH OF PROGRAM

 The length of our vision therapy program is based upon the severity of symptoms, diagnoses, age, and learning challenges.
-24 – 48 weekly sessions are typically prescribed.
+20, 24, 32, 40, and/or 48 total* weekly session are typically prescribed.

 CAN I DO VISION THERAPY AT HOME?

-While at-home vision exercises are part of our program, we don’t recommend pursuing a solely self-directed at-home
+While our vision therapists do send home vision exercises as a major part of our program, we do not recommend pursuing a solely self-directed at-home treatment plan similar to the ones found online.

-treatment plan like the ones you can find online.
-Our vision therapy programs are highly individualized and conducted under the supervision of a trained vision therapist, giving you the best and most efficient results.
+Our vision therapy programs are highly individualized and conducted under the supervision of a highly trained vision therapist and optometrist, giving you the best and most efficient results.

 VISION THERAPY TECHNOLOGIES

-Many types of specialized equipment can be used in vision therapy programs, such as:
+There are a wide variety of specialized equipment that is used in vision therapy programs, such as:

 - Corrective lenses